ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 managers and look forward to providing access to additional types of data as they become available.
 Because most of the data provided in the XML comes as plain text rather that being identified with machine-readable tags, reliability of the results is limited by text matching.
-Meanwhile, improved text matching queries could provide more reliable and other custom information, such as extracting geographic distribution details as categorical variables or latitude/longitude coordinates.
+Improved text matching queries could provide more reliable and other custom information, such as extracting geographic distribution details as categorical variables or latitude/longitude coordinates.
 FishBase taxonomy is inconsistent with taxonomy provided elsewhere, and additional package functions could help